frida/frida-website/_i18n/en/_docs/gadget.md

 ## Listen

-This is the default interaction, where Gadget exposes the same interface as *frida-server* does, listening on *localhost:27042* by default.
+This is the default interaction, where Gadget exposes a *frida-server* compatible interface, listening on *localhost:27042* by default.
 The only difference is that the lists of running processes and installed apps only contain a single entry, which is for the program itself.
 The process name is always just *Gadget*, and the installed app's identifier is always